AntonarosTheodoros/Unet-for-knee-MRI-semantic-segmentation/README.md

 ## Data

-The original dataset is from https://nda.nih.gov/oai/.
+The original dataset is from [OAI ZIB dataset ](https://nda.nih.gov/oai/).
 This archive contained manual segmentations of the OAI ZIB dataset stored as label/voxel fields saved in the 'ITK MetaImage MHD'-format.
 During pre-proccess the images were converted to png format.